NVIDIA/cloud-native-docs/CONTRIBUTING.md

 * Adhere to the documentation style guidelines
 * Sign your work

+Also, read an [overview](https://developers.google.com/tech-writing/overview) on Technical Writing from Google on authoring good technical content!

 ## Documentation style guidelines

 This documentation is authored using [reStructuredText](http://docutils.sourceforge.net/rst.html) as a markup language and uses the